What is HBOT?

-Hyperbaric Oxygen Therapy (also known as HBOT) is a method by which we deliver 100% oxygen to the entire body at greater than normal atmospheric pressure.
-Oxygen is one of natures great healers, especially as it pertains to inflammation and injury in deep tissues (the brain and gastrointestinal for example).
-In general oxygen is known to accelerate the body’ natural ability to heal itself.
+Hyperbaric oxygen therapy (also known as HBOT) is a method by which we deliver 100% oxygen to the entire body at greater-than-normal atmospheric pressure.
+Oxygen is one of nature’s great healers, especially as it pertains to inflammation and injury in deep tissues (the brain and gastrointestinal tract for example).
+In general, oxygen is known to accelerate the body’s natural ability to heal itself.

-Several worthwhile phenomena occur in a hyperbaric oxygen environment that makes healing happen.
+Several worthwhile phenomena occur in a hyperbaric oxygen environment that accelerates healing.
 For example:

 - Inflammation is reduced in deep tissue structures

-- Increased production of stem or origination cells (promoting tissue regeneration where possible)
+- Production of stem or origination cells is increased (promoting tissue regeneration where possible)

 - New capillaries are developed

-- Appears to supports and stimulate the immune system
+- Appears to support and stimulate the immune system

-- Assist with the repair of damaged tissue
+- Assists with the repair of damaged tissue

 - Clinically reported to reduce pain (and inflammation)